2024 Scholarships - Berkeley County | CampusReel

 2024 Berkeley County Scholarships

 Berkeley County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 50% of Berkeley County residents in South Carolina over the age of 25 have graduated with a professional degree - 39% have completed high school.
+Despite high costs, 46% of Berkeley County residents in West Virginia over the age of 25 have graduated with a professional degree - 26% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Berkeley County residents in South Carolina will continue to need help paying for college.
-4,432 men and 4,667 women are enrolled in grades 9-12 while 2,902 men 4,967 women are currently undergraduates in college.
+It’s clear that Berkeley County residents in West Virginia will continue to need help paying for college.
+2,723 men and 2,452 women are enrolled in grades 9-12 while 1,474 men 2,469 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Berkeley County residents and can help pay for school in a variety of ways.
 Berkeley County scholarships, whether they are exclusively available to Berkeley County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Berkeley County residents.

 How much total award money and scholarships are available for Berkeley County residents?